HigherOrderCO/Kind/DOCUMENTATION.md

 Each polymorphic variable adds an implicit, erased argument to each constructor, so, instead of `pair(true, 7)`, you need to write `pair(~Bool, ~Number, true, 7)`.
-In a future, this verbosity will be prevented with implicit arguments.
+In the future, this verbosity will be prevented with implicit arguments.

 One of the most popular polymorphic types is the linked `List`: